I started my travel-heavy position at my job in 2009, so the 2010s were the first decade where I really frequently traveled throughout the decade.

 Within the U.S., I’ve now been to every major hub airport, and a lot of minor airports as well.

-I somehow managed to visit four German airports (Frankfurt, Munich, Nuremburg, and Berlin) while visiting no more than one airport in any other European country.
+I somehow managed to visit four German airports (Frankfurt, Munich, Nuremberg, and Berlin Tegel) while visiting no more than one airport in any other European country.

 I visited 93 airports this decade, 76 for the first time.

 When I’m flying for work, contracts with airlines for particular routes drive which airlines I can fly, which means my most-flown airlines change year to year.
 I started out the decade flying mostly American, ended up primarily United in the middle of the decade, then went back to American by the end.

 With Dayton as my primary airport, I fly on a lot of regional jets.
 At the start of the decade, the 50-seat ERJ-145 dominated my flights.
 By the end of the decade, I was mostly flying the larger 70–90 seat E-170/175/190 and CRJ-700/900 jets.

 My most traveled routes were by far Dayton to Dallas/Fort Worth or Chicago O’Hare.
 Dayton requires a layover for most of my trips, and most of my flights were on American or United this decade.
 DFW is American’s largest hub, and ORD is a large hub for both airlines.

 Not counting my two flights that returned to the same airport, I had 42 flights (18 unique routes) between pairs of airports within in a single U.S. state.

 I drove approximately 207 331 miles (333 667 km) this decade.

 |Personal cars||154 363 mi||248 423 km|